 \subsection{\methodname{}: World Model as a Mixture of Laws}

 We consider environments with complex, structured state spaces $\mathcal{S}$ where the full state $s \in \mathcal{S}$ may be hierarchical and contain a mixture of entity types and attributes.
 An agent interacts with the environment by taking an action $a \in \mathcal{A}$ and observing a transition from state $s_t$ to $s_{t+1}$, as illustrated in \cref{fig:comp_graph}.
 We model an environment's transition function as a composition of programmatic laws.
-A law, $L_i$, is a program defined by a pair $(c_i, e_i)$, where $c_i(s, a) \to \{\text{true}, \text{false}\}$ is a \textit{precondition} and $e_i(s, a) \to s'$ is an \textit{effect}.
+A law, $L_i$, is a program defined by a pair $(c_i, e_i)$, where $c_i(s, a) \to \{\text{true}, \text{false}\}$ is a \textit{precondition} and $e_i(s, a) \to \Delta(\mathcal{S})$ is an \textit{effect}.
 The precondition determines whether the law is applicable to a state-action pair $(s, a)$.
-The effect function makes a prediction by modifying attributes on a copy of the state.
+The effect function specifies a probability distribution over next states by defining distributions over the values of state attributes.
 For example, the {\tt{PlayerMovementLaw}} in \cref{fig:comp_graph} applies to state-action pairs with a player and a move action, and has an effect on the player position's $(x)$ observable.
 This precondition-effect structure is inspired by classical planning and provides a natural way to specify the scope of each law, ensuring modularity \citep{pddl}.
 During any given transition, multiple or no laws may be applicable.

 To create a tractable interface to compare states predicted by a world model and the true state of the environment, we introduce an \textbf{observable extractor}, $\mathcal{E}: \mathcal{S} \to \mathcal{O}$.
 This function maps a complex state $s$ into a vector of primitive-valued \textbf{observables} $o \in \mathcal{O}$.
 In the scenario sketched in \cref{fig:comp_graph}, the next state $s_{t+1}$ can be complex, with additional entities and objects (e.g., trees, inventory items, etc.).
 Nevertheless, one can tractably compare states via observations, i.e., \emph{changes} between $s_{t}$ and $s_{t+1}$ such as \texttt{player.position}, \texttt{player.inventory}, \texttt{zombie.position}, etc. Note that any given law $L_i$ only makes predictions about a subset of all possible observables.
 For instance, in \cref{fig:comp_graph}, the \texttt{PlayerMovementLaw} \textit{only} makes predictions about \texttt{player.position} observables and \emph{does not predict} the \texttt{zombie.position} observables.